 Event Day Volunteer: Volunteers are needed on the day of our Walks to ensure a smooth, successful event from start to finish.
 Opportunities include assisting with set-up, registration, parking, activity management, clean-up and other tasks as needed.
 If you or your community group are interested in volunteering for one of our walks, please email firstname.lastname@example.org.

-Outside of the above, ACHA has additional opportunities where volunteers can assist the organization, which include benefits, third party fundraisers, and other regional initiatives under the direction of one of our Regional Development Leaders.
+Outside of the above, ACHA has additional opportunities where volunteers can assist the organization, which include volunteer-led fundraisers and other regional initiatives under the direction of one of our Regional Development Leaders.

 Special Events & Regional Opportunities

-Third Party Fundraising: We also welcome individuals to host a third-party fundraiser for ACHA.
+Volunteer-Led Fundraising: We also welcome individuals to host a fundraiser for ACHA.
 Our Development Team will serve as a support and ACHA will assist in promoting the event to our membership.
-For more information on third-party fundraisers, click here.
+For more information on volunteer-led fundraisers, click here.

 Regional Initiatives: Based on your location, there may be opportunities specific to your region as identified by a Regional Development Leader (RDL).
-To read more about the RDLs and regional initiatives, click here.
+Contact ACHA for more information.